zowe/zowe-install-packaging/containers/kubernetes/README.md

 ### 1. Kubernetes Cluster

-Zowe containerization solition is compatible with Kubernetes v1.19+ or OpenShift v4.6+.
+Zowe containerization solution is compatible with Kubernetes v1.19+ or OpenShift v4.6+.

 There are many ways to prepare a Kubernetes cluster based on your requirements.